the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

 You see that lots of things derive from data type coercion and conversion in JavaScript.
 Data types which are not booleans are coerced into booleans when they are needed in a boolean context such as an if-else statement.
-Initially that's a lot to digest, however, it helps one in the long run to shortcut decision makings.
+Initially that's a lot to digest as a novice developer, however, it helps one in the long run to shortcut decision makings.

 ### Exercises: